DevExpress/devextreme-documentation/concepts/05 Widgets/Form/20 Change Options at Runtime/15 Editor Options.md

 [note]The **getEditor(dataField)** method is available for visible form items only.

-With Angular, bind the option to change in the [editorOptions](/api-reference/10%20UI%20Widgets/dxForm/5%20Item%20Types/SimpleItem/editorOptions.md '/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorOptions') object to a component or element property.
+With Angular, Vue or React, bind the option to change in the [editorOptions](/api-reference/10%20UI%20Widgets/dxForm/5%20Item%20Types/SimpleItem/editorOptions.md '/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorOptions') object to a component or element property.

+---

+##### Angular

     <!--HTML-->
     <dx-form
         [(formData)]="employee">